 Add the broccoli, radish and spinach to the dressing and toss to combine.
 Coarsely chop the peanuts.
-Divide the salad among bowls, top with the tofu, and scatter over the peanuts.
-Serve with the lime wedges for squeezing over.
+Divide the salad among bowls, top with the tofu, scatter over the peanuts and enjoy.

 6. Did you know?

 Peanuts aren't actually nuts, they're legumes (like lentils and peas), and they're very good for you.
 Yes, they're high in kilojoules (so don't stuff yourself with them) and rich in fat, but it's unsaturated fat, which helps lower bad cholesterol.
 Peanuts are a great source of protein and antioxidants, plus they help boost brain power too.